corkami/pocs/readme.txt

 DataDirectory A: Load config
- *.. safeseh.exe              a PE making use of SafeSEH (succeeding or not) **. safeseh_fly.exe          a PE modifying its HandlerTable on the fly before triggering an exception *.. ldrsnaps.exe             a PE enabling LoaderSnaps via its LoadConfig DataDirectory *.. ldrsnaps64.exe            64b version
+ *.. safeseh.exe              a PE making use of SafeSEH (succeeding or not) **. safeseh_fly.exe          a PE modifying its HandlerTable on the fly before triggering an exception

+ *.. ldrsnaps.exe             a PE enabling LoaderSnaps via its LoadConfig DataDirectory *.. ldrsnaps64.exe            64b version

+ *.. ss63.exe                 a PE with a Subsystem 6.3 (which enforces a LoadConfig directory and a valid cookie) *.. ss63nocookie.exe         the same but with no cookie and GuardFlags set to IMAGE_GUARD_SECURITY_COOKIE_UNUSED

 DataDirectory B: Bound imports
  *.. dllbound-ld.exe          dll loader with bound imports